bobbimanners/Applecorn/README.md

 ## How to Build

 Applecorn is built natively on the Apple //e using the Merlin 8 assembler v2.58.
+It may also be built using Merlin-32 on Windows, Linux or Mac if preferred.

 In Merlin-8:
-- Press 'D' for disk commands and enter the prefix of the build directory:
+- Press `D` for disk commands and enter the prefix of the build directory:
   `PFX /APPLECORN`
-- Press 'L' to load a file and enter the filename `APPLECORN`.
+- Press `L` to load a file and enter the filename `APPLECORN`.
-- Press 'E' to enter the editor and issue the following command to
+- Press `E` to enter the editor and issue the following command a the `:`
-  assemble: `asm`
+  prompt: `asm`
-- Once assembly is complete, press 'O' to save the object file and enter the filename `APPLECORN`.
+- Once assembly is complete, press `O` to save the object file and enter the filename `APPLECORN`.
-- Press 'Q' to quit Merlin-8.
+- Press `Q` to quit Merlin-8.

 ## Theory of Operation